Insight206 logo Insight206 logo

 The moments where progress actually unlocked were rarely tied to a better plan.

-In contrast, teams with detailed plans but fuzzy definitions moved quickly — and still stalled.
+By contrast, teams with detailed plans but fuzzy definitions often moved quickly and still stalled.
+Activity increased, artifacts multiplied, and yet the underlying confusion remained.
+The work advanced, but orientation did not.

 The pattern